 Statute, Rules and Grant Policies Guide

-The proposed rule changes and new rules were published in the March 15, 2013 edition of the Texas Register.
-Public comment was accepted for 30 days following publication.
-The Oversight Committee expects to consider a final order that reflects the comments received on the proposed rules and any recommended changes at its next meeting.
+The Oversight Committee expects to consider a final order that reflects the comments received on the proposed rules and any recommended changes at their meeting on May 18, 2016.